Eigenstate/dabble/README.md

 ### The membrane ###

 You can also specify a membrane to insert into.
-The membrane should be equilibrated, and solvated with enough water on either side to fit your protein.
-It is best to prepare your membrane with a lot of extra water, as it will be truncated to fit the protein.
+The membrane should be equilibrated, and can include any amount of water in the +-Z direction, as Dabble will trim the excess.
+If there is insufficient water to solvate your protein, Dabble will add more, but it will not be equilibrated.
 The membrane should be oriented on the XY plane, and centered at the origin, and in mae file format.

       -M <membrane.mae>

 Dabble uses an equilibrated POPC membrane if you don't specify a membrane of your own.

+*NEW*: If you don't want a membrane, Dabble can also solvate in water with the following option.

+      -M TIP3

 ### The output ###